pangloss/pacer/README.md

 expressiveness vs. speed problem, you can have your cake and eat it too, it's very fast!

-## Mailing List

-Pacer has a [google group](http://groups.google.com/group/pacer-users?lnk=gcimv)!
-Join and feel free to ask questions and discuss about Pacer or graphs in general.

 ## Documentation

 Check out the [Pacer docs](http://pangloss.github.io/pacer/) for detailed explanations of many of Pacer's features.

-if there is anything missing, that you want to see, please contribute it to the `gh-pages` branch of this repo, or open issues against it .
+Feel free to contribute to it, by submitting a pull-request to the `gh-pages` branch of this repo, or by opening issues.

 Pacer is also documented with a comprehensive RSpec test suite and with a thorough YARD documentation.
 [Dig in!](http://www.rubydoc.info/github/pangloss/pacer/master)